kontent-ai-bot/kontent-jekyll/README.md

 ## Content data

 By default you can access the content item data at `page.system` and `page.elements`.
-Elements is a hash object with element value mapped to it's content type codename.
+Elements is a hash object with element value mapped to the element's codename.
 For a detailed object information see [System](https://developer.kenticocloud.com/v1/reference#content-item-object) and [Element](https://developer.kenticocloud.com/v1/reference#content-type-element-object).